 What to Use

 The three most basic items I like to use for natural cleaning can usually be found in your pantry or fridge: baking soda, lemons (or lemon juice) and vinegar.
 You can clean just about anything with these grocery staples!
+Super washing soda is another great all-purpose natural cleaner.

 If you don’t mind adding a few other ingredients, there are also several natural cleaning recipes you can use.
 I personally use homemade cleaning solutions on a regular basis.
 I love that I can control the ingredients and can save money at the same time.
-(FYI- I share the recipes to some of my favorites in my eBook, Clean Enough.)
+(FYI- I share the recipes to some of my favorites in my free eBook, Clean Enough.)
 If making your own cleaning products isn’t your cup of tea and you don’t mind spending a little extra money, there are now plenty of natural cleaners that you purchase just about anywhere.

 What to Clean